bjt-user/Linux/vim/vimscript/display_output.md

 The downside is that this is not compatible with the `less` commands \
 or using ctrl + f/b to go up/down one screen.

+`f` and `b` work to go forward/backward one screen.\
+But ctrl + f does not work for some reason, this triggers a help output.